hafizulwanandaputra/hwpweb-admin-template/README.md

-# HWPweb Admin Template for CodeIgniter 4 with AJAX Datatables CRUD
+# HWPweb Admin Template for CodeIgniter 4 with Datatables and Axios CRUD

 ## What is CodeIgniter?